 - a.
 Rehabilitation of Historic Buildings.

-Neither sign reduction nor community benefits shall be required in Sign Districts This category shall be limited to any proposed project where off-site sign rights are being used to incentivize blight reduction through the rehabilitation of buildings within a National Register Historic District and approved signs have been determined by the City's Office of Historic Resources to comply with the Secretary of the Interior's Standards for the Treatment of Historic Properties.
+This category shall be limited to any proposed project where off-site sign rights are being used to incentivize blight reduction through the rehabilitation of buildings within a National Register Historic District and approved signs have been determined by the City's Department of City Planning's Office of Historic Resources to comply with the Secretary of the Interior's Standards for the Treatment of Historic Properties.
 In such Sign Districts, off-site sign rights may be granted only after the completion of a rehabilitation project, as that term is defined in the ordinance that creates the Sign District. - b.
 Regionally Regenerative Major Projects.
-This category shall be limited to any regionally regenerative major project proposed within the boundaries of the "Figueroa Corridor Supplemental Use District for Signs Preliminary Concept Map" as shown in Council File 11-0273, if the major project shall provide for the construction of, addition to, or alteration of any buildings or structures which create or add 1,000,000 square feet or more of floor area for a municipal facility, and the City Council has determined that such facility will create substantial aesthetic and economic improvement in the surrounding area through the reduction or elimination of blight. - D. Sign Regulations.
+This category shall be limited to any regionally regenerative major project proposed within the boundaries of the "Figueroa Corridor Supplemental Use District for Signs Preliminary Concept Map" as shown in Council File 11-0273, if the major project shall provide for the construction of, addition to, or alteration of any buildings or structures which create or add 1,000,000 square feet or more of floor area, for and if the major project shall creates, substantially expands or substantially improves a municipal facility, and the City Council has determined that such facility will create substantial aesthetic and economic improvement in the surrounding area through the reduction or elimination of blight. - GD.
+Sign Regulations.
 The ordinance establishing the "SN" Sign District may be more restrictive than the sign regulations set forth in Article 4.4 of this chapter.
 The ordinance may also be less restrictive than Article 4.4 and, as such, may allow signs prohibited by that article.
-In no case, however, may such an ordinance be less restrictive than Article 7 of Chapter 5 of this Code.
+In no case, however, may such an ordinance supersede be less restrictive than Article 7 of Chapter 5 of this Code (Fire Code) or Article 1, Chapter IX of this Code (Building Code).
 If all or a portion of a defined geographic area is governed by both a specific plan and an "SN" Sign District, the "SN" Sign District regulations applicable to that area shall not conflict with or supersede the specific plan's special sign regulations applicable to the same area.
-Only signs as defined in Section 14.4.2 of this Code may be permitted in a Sign District. - E. Conformance.
-The Department of Building and Safety shall not issue a building permit for a sign within an "SN" Sign District unless the sign conforms to the regulations set forth in a specific "SN" Sign District ordinance.
+Only signs as defined in Section 14.4.2 of this Code may be permitted in a Sign District.

+H.E.
+Conformance.
+The Department of Building and Safety shall not issue a building permit for a sign within an "SN" Sign District unless the sign conforms to the regulations set forth in the a specific ordinance establishing that "SN" Sign District ordinance.

-F. Administration.
+I.F.
+Administration.